dss-web/nettsteder-vvv/README.md

 utility-sources:
   core: https://github.com/Varying-Vagrant-Vagrants/vvv-utilities.git
 ```
-- create the nettsteder folder: `mkdir nettsteder`

-In the local VVV folder, run `vagrant reload --provision`
+In the local VVV folder, run `vagrant up` or `vagrant reload --provision` if vagrant is already running.